AkshayGarad/Terraform-Notes/README.md

 So, to answer your question, if you want to use Policy as Code in Terraform, you will need to use the paid versions of Terraform Enterprise.
 The open-source version of Terraform and the free version of Terraform Cloud do not provide this feature.

+## 3. Define Modules in Terraform?
+In Terraform, a module is a self-contained package of Terraform configurations that can be used as a building block to create larger, more complex infrastructure deployments.
+A module can be thought of as a reusable component that encapsulates a set of related resources, configurations, and variables.

+Modules in Terraform have several benefits, including:

+1. Reusability: Modules can be shared and reused across different Terraform configurations and projects, making it easier to manage and maintain infrastructure deployments.

+2. Abstraction: Modules provide a level of abstraction that allows you to hide the complexity of your infrastructure deployments and expose only the necessary inputs and outputs.

+3. Separation of concerns: Modules allow you to separate your infrastructure resources into logical groups, making it easier to manage and maintain your deployments.

+4. Versioning: Modules can be versioned and managed separately from your main Terraform configurations, providing better control over changes and updates.

+A module in Terraform consists of a set of files that define the resources and configurations to be created.
+These files are typically organized into a directory structure that follows a standard naming convention.
+The main file in a module is called `main.tf`, and it defines the resources to be created.
+Additional files can be used to define variables, outputs, and other configurations.

+To use a module in a Terraform configuration, you must first declare the module and provide any necessary input variables.
+This is done using the `module` block in your main configuration file.
+Once the module is declared, you can reference its resources and outputs just like any other Terraform resource.

+Overall, modules are a powerful feature in Terraform that allow you to create reusable and maintainable infrastructure deployments.
+By encapsulating resources and configurations into modules, you can reduce complexity and increase reusability, making it easier to manage and maintain your infrastructure over time.